M0eB/data-science-coursera/3-getting-cleaning-data/course-project/Codebook.md

 ## Generation

-* The data within Tidy_Data.txt was generated using the Run_Analysis.R script.
+* The data within Tidy_Data.txt was generated using the run_analysis.R script.
 * For information on how the data is generated please refer to the README.md fil which accompanies the script HERE.
 * Note that Tidy_data.txt only includes a subset of the original data on which the script runs.
 The original data and it's description can be found here : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones